-The Board of Directors of the Company, in order to prosper together with all stakeholders, has resolved to make a commitment to sustainability, and announced group-wide ESG targets in May 2021.
-In keeping with this commitment, we have decided to include initiatives for important ESG themes in the annual evaluation of each Senior Vice President, including Executive Directors, that will subsequently be reflected in their compensation.
+In order to realize the Company's business strategy to "Prosper Together- Seek sustainable growth shared by all stakeholders," the Board of Directors of the Company has resolved to make a commitment to sustainability, and announced group-wide Sustainability targets in May 2021.
+In keeping with this commitment, we have decided to include initiatives for important Sustainability themes in the annual evaluation of each Senior Vice President, including Executive Directors, that will subsequently be reflected in their compensation.